commitdev/zero/README.md

 The `zero apply` command takes the templated modules generated based on your input and spins up a scalable & performant infrastructure for you!

+_Note that this can take 20 minutes or more depending on your choices, as it is waiting for all the provisioned infrastructure to be created_
 ```shell
 $ zero apply